 Communicate your strategy in one slide

 An effective way to communicate your strategy is by putting it on a single slide or single page.
+The Corporate Executive Board (now owned by Gartner) has a good template.

 This one slide or one-page document should have the following: